pvllnspk/ReutersNews/README.md

 ReutersNewsFeedsReader
 ======================
-Reuters News RSS Feeds Reader
+Reuters News Reader based on RSS for iPhone and iPad